mehr74/keycloak-postgres-monitor/README.md

-# Postgres monitoring with prometheus and grafana
+# Postgres Monitoring with Prometheus and Grafana

-This repository contains a docker-compose file to run a postgres database, a prometheus server, a grafana server and a postgres exporter.
-The exporter is used to collect metrics from the database and send them to the prometheus server.
-The prometheus server is used to store the metrics and the grafana server is used to visualize the metrics.
+This repository contains a docker-compose file to run a PostgreSQL database with Keycloak as a backend.
+The goal is to monitor the database using Prometheus and Grafana.

+## Overview

+To achieve this, we use the following components:

+- **Postgres Exporter**: Collects metrics from the database and sends them to the Prometheus server.
+- **pg_stat_statements**: A PostgreSQL extension that collects query metrics inside the database.
+- **Prometheus**: Stores the metrics collected from the Postgres Exporter.
+- **Grafana**: Visualizes the metrics stored in Prometheus.
+- **Alertmanager**: Sends alerts to the Slack channel.
+- **Mailhog**: SMTP server for testing.

 ## Requirements
 - docker and docker-compose